kitbransby/kitbransby.github.io/_pages/teaching.md

 Teaching fellow @ QMUL (2023 -):

 I supervise the thesis projects of 8 BSc and 10 MSc students on a range of machine learning and software engineering topics from uncertainty estimation and medical image segmentation to app development.
-I am also the teaching fellow for Information Retrieval (ECS736P) where I run tutorials and give occasional lectures.
+I am also the teaching fellow for Information Retrieval (ECS736P) and Machine Learning (ECS708) where I run tutorials and give occasional lectures.

 Teaching assistant and lab demonstrator for MSc modules at QMUL: